HicResearch/TREEHOOSE/doc/deployment/Step4-DeployDataEgressApp.md

 ### Step 4D.
 Deploy web app

-- [ ] Run the following commands to edit the environment variables with the deployed backend resources:
+- [ ] Run the following commands to edit the environment variables to point to the deployed backend resources:
 ```
-...
+... modify .env.local file (based on resources created in Step 4C)
 ```

-- [ ] Run the following commands to build the React web application:
+- [ ] Run the following commands to build the React frontend code:
 ```
 cd ~/egress-addon/secure-egress-webapp
 npm install